Jaicob/rails-docker/README.md

 ####Mac OS X
 On Mac OS X (10.6 or later), visit https://docs.docker.com/mac/started/ to get started with download and installation.

-Additionally on Mac OS X with zsh, you can run the setup script below which does the following.
+Additionally, on Mac OS X with zsh, you can run the setup script below which does the following.
 This assumes you have virtual box already.
 You can modify the script to have the alias written to wherever you like to keep your aliases.
 - Installs/starts boot2docker
 - Installs Docker
 - Installs docker-compose